 Standard Rationale and elaboration

 R40 Inclusion decisions Mandatory

-(i.e. fro clarifyi ow inclusion decisions were made om search results to included studies), ng how many people were involved ey worked independently.
+(i.e. fro now inclusion decisions were made on search results to included s), clarifying how many people were ed and they worked independently.
 MECIR conduct standard 39 (Use (at least) two people working independently to determine whether each study meets the eligibility criteria, and define in advance the process for resolving disagreements.)
 [PRISMA item 9]

 R41 Data collection process Mandatory

-of inclu people indepe were h ow data were extracted from reports ided studies, clarifying how many were involved (and whether ndently), and how disagreements andled.
-Describe data collection s for any reports requiring translation.
+of inclupeople independent now data were extracted from reports uded studies, clarifying how many were involved (and whether endently), and how disagreements andled.
+Describe data collection is for any reports requiring tion.
 MECIR conduct standard 43 (Use a data collection form, which has been piloted.)
 MECIR conduct standard 45 (Use (at least) two people working independently to extract study characteristics from reports of each study, and define in advance the process for resolving disagreements.)
 [PRISMA item 10]

 R42 Requests for data Highly desirable

-pe attempts to obtain or clarify data dividuals or organizations.
+oe attempts to obtain or clarify data ndividuals or organizations.
 MECIR conduct standard 49 (Seek key unpublished information that is missing from reports of included studies.)
 [PRISMA item 10]

 R43 Data items Mandatory

-types of information that were from reports of included studies.
+he types of information that were from reports of included studies.
 MECIR conduct standard 44 (Collect characteristics of the included studies in sufficient detail to populate a table of 'Characteristics of included studies'.)
 [PRISMA item 11]